 20-23 Chester Mystery plays

-24-25

-A former parishioner writes from Australia
+24-25 A former parishioner writes from Australia

 26-27 Mary's Corner

 28-29 Book Club review

 30 St Peter's Helpers

-Who's who in St Peter's
+31 Who's who in St Peter's

 Where we are . . .

-St Peter's Church and presbytery 16 Green Lane, Hazel Grove,

-Stockport SK7 4EA Tel 0161 483 3476

 St Philip's Church

 Half Moon Lane, Offerton, Stockport SK2 5LB

 Email: admin@stpetershazelgrove.org.uk Fr Peter: petersharrocks@stpetershazelgrove.org.uk Our joint website is www.stpeterscatholic.church

+Shine Issue 15 September 2023 3

 Shining a light on our parish communities

 Ukraine 500 days

 Gerry Clarke shares this poem which he wrote in the summer of 2023.
 "The Lord will not let the righteous to be shaken."
 Psalm 55: 22

 Another starting point since February 24, 2022

 500 days on since the invasion of Ukraine: